 I have had no problems with itbut this is also my second maker.
 I had my very first for a number of weeks prior to I broke it and sent it back for a replacement within the guarantee.
 You can read everything about that at the bottom of this post.
 I purchased my device here (I believe Stitch, Vac, Direct likewise offers straight on their site) and I would extremely advise buying a prolonged guarantee.

 I have no strategies to update or change machinesthis baby needs to last me much more years (knock on wood)!
 It is fast, it is reputable, it's very low upkeep, it has no computerized mechanisms I fret about breaking, it still has the needle down and thread cutter I love, it complimentary motion quilts like a dream with a much larger throat area, it's effective when stitching through multiple layers, and it's very simple for my kids to operate and stitch on now that they are more interested in sewing (this design has the speed control, so I can turn the speed dial all the method to slow and it's ideal for kids).

-Also it's frustrating there is no zig zag stitch, this is only a straight stitch machine.
-Fortunately those have been really minimal things and are the only things I do not like about this maker (and possibly the walking foot concerns have been fixed considering that I bought my own 4 years ago?).
-The Bernina 440QE: Okay so I have to first state that my Bernina 440 has to do with 7 years of ages, so there have actually been great enhancements and modifications to the more recent designs.
+It's annoying there is no zig zag stitch, this is just a straight stitch maker.
+Thankfully those have been extremely minimal things and are the only things I do not like about this maker (and perhaps the walking foot problems have been repaired because I bought mine 4 years back?).
+The Bernina 440QE: Okay so I need to initially say that my Bernina 440 is about 7 years of ages, so there have been terrific enhancements and changes to the newer designs.

 © Copyright 2021 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.